-Coolant should be checked for both pH level and strength, and fill-level at regular intervals.
+Coolant should be checked for both pH level, strength, and fill-level at regular intervals.
 Even so-called ‘Long Life’ coolants have been known to lose their effectiveness prematurely.
 See your owner’s manual or call one of our Service Advisors at Grassland Car Care Center for more information.

 If your coolant is left unchanged for too long, it may result in a chemical condition known as electrolysis.
 This can result in costly repairs or even engine replacement.